 The laboratory furnaces at OWI are able to reach temperatures of up to 1200 °C and operate in various atmospheres.
 It is possible to change these atmospheres continually during the experiments.
 Different temperature profiles and high heating and cooling rates are possible and serve to investigate the thermal shock resistance and the adhesion properties of naturally growing oxide layers or coatings.
 In cooperation with other institutes materials analysis is carried out, such as light microscopy, scanning electron microscopy, electron beam microprobe analysis, X-ray diffraction and glow discharge optical emission spectroscopy.
 In various completed research projects, knowledge about the oxidation resistance of iron- and nickel-based high-temperature alloys has been acquired.

-One aim of the materials research at OWI is the development of methods for the evaluation of the durability of components in high-temperature application (project HT Life plus).
+One aim of the materials research at OWI is the development of methods for the evaluation of the durability of components in high-temperature application (projects HT Life plus and Flexible furnace operation).
 Suitable models for the high-temperature corrosion and creep as well as experimental data of time-dependent properties of the materials are necessary.
 By means of these methods, the expected deformation and the oxidation resistance are predicted depending on the dimension of the component, operating temperature and the temporal thermal load.